revk/ESP32-GFX/README.md

 #### `gfx_line`

 A number of extra functions exist - these are being updated and new functions added.

+#### `gfx_message`

+This is a simple generic message display, typically used with a `message` command in various apps.
+The argument is a string with some special cases.
+The message is displayed centred from the top down, as several lines where lines are broken using a `/` character.

+Lines can start with some characters within `[` and `]`, these include colour characters, e.g. `R` for red.
+A second colour character setting the background.
+A digit or digits sets the text size.
+You can also set flags for text (`_` for descenders, `|` for thin, `/` for italic).

 ### Some simple data tables